sarvadnyaJawale/sarvadnyaJawale/README.md

 <div align="center">

- 🔭 I’m currently working on **Automations in Deployments through CI/CD Pipelines**
+ 🔭 I’m currently working on **Automated deployements using Kubernetes🛞**

  🌱 I’m currently learning **Kubernetes and Open Source tools for Automating Infra-Management, Configuration, Secret Management and Deployments on Cloud☁️**